 Like an Iceberg to the Titanic, Thin Ring Shanks Spell Trouble For You

-Whether it’s a pinched finger with a little blood, because of a crack on the bottom of your ring, or a big chunk just broke away, it’s never good when your ring falls apart.
+Whether it’s a pinched finger with a little blood, because of a crack on the bottom of your ring, or a big chunk just broke away, it’s never good when your ring cracks.

 What is a Too-Thin Shank?